Everhood: Story

 Red is then returned to Gold Pig's temple, and begins their mission to bring Everhood to an end.
 They can now return to the various realms to kill the characters they have met along the way, many of whom refuse to die and will put up a fight, though a few willingly accept their fate.
 Alternatively, they can avoid killing anyone, to the anger of Frog.

 If the player chooses to kill everyone, the recurring Lost Spirits guide Red to killing the sun itself, the force which was keeping them stuck in Everhood.
 Afterwards, the disembodied voice from earlier begins a process of "Reconciliation", in which Red faces the spirits of those they’ve killed, until a humanoid figure named Pink interrupts the fight and reveals themselves to have been using Red as a vessel.
 They were previously given the player's role of ending the world's existence earlier on, but quit partway through.

 The spirits accept Pink’s explanation, and Pink leaves to kill the disembodied voice, revealed to be the universe itself.
 After doing so, they, the spirits of everyone else, and a figure resembling the Buddha say their farewells to the world in the form of one last battle.
+In the end, the player may choose to learn the last "Absolute Truth"—that there are no absolute truths.

 Alternatively, if the player refuses to kill anyone, Frog attempts to force the player to do so via a battle.
 If Frog is not killed during the battle, they reveal themselves to be a Lost Spirit trapped in the world, and the disembodied voice lets them out.
 From this point, the player may leave the world as it is, or return to finish Frog's mission.
+Endings besides this and the normal ending include one where the player kills the developers. one where the player walks down an exceedingly long corridor, and another where Red is destroyed and Professor Orange subsequently creates a new body for Pink to inhabit, known as Yellow; the events of this last alternate ending are referenced in Everhood 2.